Sam Brown (singer): Career

 Brown signed a recording contract with A&M in 1986.
 Her most successful song with A&M was "Stop!", released as a single in 1988.
 She issued an album of the same name that same year.
 Other singles taken from the album included "Walking Back to Me", "This Feeling" and her cover version of "Can I Get a Witness".
 The album Stop! has sold over two-and-a-half million copies worldwide, doing particularly well in the UK and Australia.
 Brown's second studio album, April Moon (1990), included two hit singles, "Kissing Gate" and "With a Little Love".
 Three further singles were released from the album: "Mindworks", "Once in Your Life" and "As One".
-She also played the ukulele.

 Brown's third studio album, 43 Minutes..., was made around the same time that her mother was dying from breast cancer.
 A&M, Brown's record label at the time, were not satisfied with the album and wanted some potential hit singles recorded and added to the track listing.
 Brown, unwilling to compromise and after a protracted legal battle, bought back the master recordings of the album and released them in 1992 on her own label Pod Music, a year after the death of her mother.
 Few copies were initially released, but it was reissued in 2004.

 Brown provided backing vocals for Pink Floyd on their 14th studio album, The Division Bell, released in 1994, and accompanied them on their tour to promote the release.
 Her involvement was documented on the following year's Pink Floyd release, Pulse, in which she sang backing vocals and was the first lead vocalist on the song "The Great Gig in the Sky".
 In 1995, she had a minor chart hit with a duet with fellow singer-songwriter Fish, entitled "Just Good Friends".
 In 1997, Brown returned with her fourth studio album Box, released via the independent record label Demon Music Group.
 Tracks on this album included "Embrace the Darkness", "Whisper" and "I Forgive You" which was co-written with Maria McKee.
 McKee's version of the song originally appeared on her second album, You Gotta Sin to Get Saved.